 Michael is a member of the Marketing Institute of Ireland.
 He holds a BSc in Business and Enterprise from IADT, an MSc in International Business from The Michael Smurfit Graduate Business School, and has undertaken strategic negotiation classes at Columbia Business School in New York.
 Throughout his college years, Michael founded a number of small businesses and viewed the Farmleigh Fellowship as an ideal platform for building a strong business network.
 He was based at Technology Transfer & Enterprise Centre, Singapore Polytechnic, Singapore for the duration of his placement.

-Michael is currently the Manager at Noble Solutions, a Vietnamese Business Advisory group based in Hanoi.
+Michael is currently the Operations Manager at Noble Education in Vietnam.

 Miguel Fitzgerald - Treasury Holdings China

 Miguel has a BSc in Real Estate from the Dublin Institute of Technology.
 During his studies, he worked with some of the leading names in the industry and was part of the winning team in the 2010 RICS European Real Estate Challenge.
 Miguel was attracted to the Fellowship because of the unique opportunity to work and study in one of the world’s most dynamic business regions.
 He was sponsored by Treasury Holdings China and was based in Shanghai for the duration of his work placement.

 Miguel is currently with Savills Dublin undertaking APC training to become a Chartered Surveyor.

 Niall O Cuilleanain - Abbott